 This procedure takes you through manually adding one or more devices to Netreo using the Device Import option.
 Use these steps if you don’t want to wait for Netreo’s normally scheduled autodiscovery scan to automatically discover a new device on your network, or if you have previously exported your list of devices and now wish to import them (for example, when reinstalling Netreo).

 Adding devices to Netreo using Device Import allows you to simultaneously add any number of devices using a CSV file.
-Device Import offers a large set of configuration settings for configuring your new devices as they are being added to Netreo.
-You may use as many, or as few, of the configuration settings as desired.
+Device Import offers a large set of optional configuration settings for configuring your new devices as they are being added to Netreo.
+You may use as many or as few of these configuration settings as desired.
 Additionally, there is an optional checkbox in the UI to further configure the devices using Netreo’s customizable autoconfiguration rulesets.

-The only requirements for importing devices are a (user-selected) name, an IP address or host name and an SNMP public string3 for each device.
+The only requirements for importing devices are a (user-supplied) name and an IP address or host name for each device.
 However, in order for a device to be successfully added to Netreo, Netreo must be able to authenticate with the device.
-This means that working authentication credentials must be supplied for each device within the import CSV file, or a set of pre-existing device templates containing usable credentials for the devices must be available in Netreo.
-(Obviously, the devices must also be connected to the network and powered on.)
+This means that working authentication credentials must either be supplied for each device within the import CSV file or a set of pre-existing device templates containing usable credentials for the devices must be available in Netreo.
 If Netreo cannot find credentials that allow it to authenticate with a device, that device will not be added.

 To import one or more devices into Netreo: (if importing from a previously exported CSV, skip to step 5)

 - Download the Netreo import template CSV at the bottom of this article.